 Submission Guidelines

 Please submit papers by 02 January 2023 at the latest via the journal’s online submission system (http://www.editorialmanager.com/buis/).
 Please observe the instructions regarding the format and size of contributions to Business & Information Systems Engineering (BISE).
-Papers should adhere to the submission general BISE author guidelines (https://www.bise-journal.com/author_guidelines).
+Papers should adhere to the submission general BISE author guidelines (http://www.bise-journal.com/author_guidelines).

 All papers will be reviewed anonymously (double-blind process) by at least two referees with regard to relevance, originality, and research quality.
 In addition to the editors of the journal, including those of this special issue, distinguished international scholars will be involved in the review process.